ehorvat1/AmsToMqttBridge-EHo/ESP8266-binary/README.md

 So in Linux this command will flash firmware.bin to esp8266:

-esptool.py --chip esp8266 --port /dev/ttyUSB0 --baud 115200 --before default_reset --after hard_reset write_flash 0x0 firmware-de.bin
+esptool.py --chip esp8266 --port /dev/ttyUSB0 --baud 115200 --before default_reset --after hard_reset write_flash 0x0 firmware-en.bin

 # Erase flash
 If the device stops responding or unpredictable behaviour, a flash erase might be needed before flashing.
 Read more here